syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ![Show or hide the end of line](Newlinestyle-Features_images/NewLineStyle-Features_img3.png)

-### customization
+### Customization

-The appearance of the new line style can be customized by using the [EndOfLineBackColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_EndOfLineBackColor) and [EndOfLineForeColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_EndOfLineForeColor) property.
+The background and foreground of the new line style characters can be customized by using the [EndOfLineBackColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_EndOfLineBackColor) and [EndOfLineForeColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html#Syncfusion_Windows_Forms_Edit_EditControl_EndOfLineForeColor) property.

 {% tabs %}